josephryan/2018-Hernandez_and_Ryan_HGT/01-MAXIMUM_LIKELIHOOD_ANALYSES/README.md

 ## all_likelihood_trees.tar.gz
 **01-PRE_PRUNING** contains all resulting trees from maximum-likelihood analyses before pruning.
 Trees that were pruned are found in **02-POST_PRUNING**

+## no_metazoans.tar.gz
+contains alingment files and maximum likelihood trees for confirmed HGTs that lacked animal BLAST hits